anon998/simple-proxy-for-tavern/README.md

 # Fake OpenAI API for Kobold

-_A workaround to have more control about the prompt format when using SillyTavern and local models._
+_A workaround to have more control over the prompt format when using SillyTavern and local models._

 This script sits between SillyTavern and a backend like Kobold and it lets you change how the final prompt text will look.
 By default, it includes a prompt format that works well with LLaMA models tuned to follow instructions.
 It does this by presenting itself to SillyTavern as an OpenAI API, processing the conversation, and sending the prompt text to the backend.